-PRIOR FELONY CONVICTIONS (Separate adult case numbers) 2 One4 Two6 Three8 Four or more PRIOR PERSON OR FIREARM CONVICTIONS (Adult or juvenile) 2 2 4 6 Misdemeanor person offense (AD.B) Felony firearm offense (76-10-5) Felony person offense (AD.B) Homicide offense (76-5-2) PRIOR CLASS A MISDEMEANOR CONVICTIONS (Separate adult case numbers) One or two Three to five Six or more PRIOR JUVENILE ADJUDICATIONS WITHIN PAST 10 YEARS (Offenses that would have been felonies if committed by adult) (3 class A adjud. = 1 Felony) 1 2 3 One Two to four Five or more SUPERVISION HISTORY (Adult only - Federal, AP&P, private, county, problem solving court removal) 2 Prior revocatio 3 Current offens on supervision Count from date of sentencing or entry of plea in -1 -2 -3 -4 Three to four years Five to six years Seven to nine years Ten years or more
+cohabitants, property offenses, and of ther n on-person crimes.
+PRIOR FELONY CONVICTIONS (Separate adult case numbers) 2 One 4 Two 6 Three 8 Four or more Two PRIOR PERSON OR FIREARM CONVICTIONS (Adult or juvenile) Misdemeanor person offense (AD.
+Felony firearm offense (76-10-5) Felony person offense (AD.B) Homicide offense (76-5-2) PRIOR CLASS A MISDEMEANOR CONVICTIONS (Separate adult case numbers) 1 2 3 One or two Three to five Six or more PRIOR JUVENILE ADJUDICATIONS WITHIN PAST 10 YEARS (Offenses that would have been felonies if committed by adult) (3 class A adjud. = 1 Felony) 1 2 3 One Two to four Five or more SUPERVISION HISTORY (Adult only - Federal, AP&P, private, county, problem solving court removal) 2 Prior revocation Current offense on supervision Current offense MOST RECENT POST-CONVICTION CRIME-FREE GAP Count from date of sentencing or entry of plea in abeyance (if no prison) or date of release from prison.
+Gap ends at new offense date. (exclude infr, class C, class B traffic and minor regulatory offenses per § 77-40-102(10)) -1 -2 -3 -4 Five to six years Seven to nine years

-INDIVIDUAL'S NAME TOTAL SCORE RANGES CRIMINAL HIST
+IDIVIDUAL'S NAME TOTAL SCORE RANGES CRIMINAL HI STORY

-SCORER'S NAME DATE SCORED 16+
+SCORER'S NAME DATE SCORED 16+ V

-12 - 15 ---
+12 - 15 IV

-ACTIVE CONVICTIONS (MOST SERIOUS FIRST) CRIME CATEGORY TIME 8 - 11 --- -
+ACTIVE CONVICTIONS (MOST SERIOUS FIRST) CRIME CATEGORY TIME 8 - 11 Ш

-4 - 7
+4 - 7 - П

-TOTAL 0 - 3
+TOTAL 0 - 3 1